McMuffinLeq/tatterjs/README.md

+THIS PROJECT IS SCRAPPED BECAUSE I CANT FIX THIS GLITCH.

 # Tatter.js

 Fabric physics for Three.js.
 Verlet-integration cloth simulation in a single JS file — give it a scene, get back a mesh with real gravity, wind, pinning, tearing, self-collision, and collision against boxes, spheres, cylinders, cones, capsules, planes, and arbitrary meshes.